How to Pay Off Credit Card Debt Fast

 - total balance.

-If you're choosing the interest rate method, the most effective way to pay off the debts is by starting with the card that has the highest rate (called the debt avalanche method).
+If you're choosing based on the interest rate, the most effective way to pay off the debts is by starting with the card that has the highest rate (called the debt avalanche method).
 This saves you the most money on interest in the long term.
 We recommend this method as being the most efficient.

-If you're choosing the balance method, you'll have to decide whether you want to start with the lowest or highest balance first.
+If you're choosing based on balance, you'll have to decide whether you want to start with the lowest or highest balance first.
 Knocking out those cards with the lowest balances right off the bat (called the debt snowball method) is a smart move if you need a psychological push at the beginning to keep you motivated.

-The key to making this kind of approach work is rolling over your payments every time you eliminate a card.
-The idea is to add to the payment on each subsequent card so you can knock out the remaining debts faster.
+The key to making this approach work is rolling over your payments every time you eliminate a card.
+The idea is to add to the payment to the next card in line.
+That way, you knock out the remaining debts faster.

-Let's say you decided that you can afford $300 every month to paying off credit card debt.
-So you're paying $200 a month to one card and just the minimums to all the others.
+Let's say you decided that you can afford to devote $300 every month to paying off credit card debt.
+So, you're paying $200 a month to one card and just the minimums to all the others.

-After you've paid off the balance on that card, apply that $200 payment to the next card on your list plus the minimum you were paying on the one that's now paid off.
+After you've paid off the balance on the first card, apply that $200 payment to the next card on your list plus the minimum you were paying on the one that's now paid off.
 In other words, don't think that's $200 extra you've freed up!
 Roll it over to the next card.
 By the time you get to the last one on the list, you should be making one large $300 payment each month until it's gone.